-''' smrtlink-.run --rootdir smrtlink --smrttools-only smrtlink-.run --rootdir smrtlink --smrttools-only --upgrade '''
+smrtlink-.run --rootdir smrtlink --smrttools-only smrtlink-.run --rootdir smrtlink --smrttools-only --upgrade

 Note: Using --smrttools-only will only unpack the command-line applications, and will not run through the configuration prompts or provide the web services of a full SMRT Link installation.
-If command-line-only use with JMS integration is desired, please follow Steps 1 through 4 of the SMRT Link installation process.
-Warning: The Sequel instruments cannot communicate with a --smrttools-only installation.
+If command-line-only use with JMS integration is desired, see the SMRT Tools Reference Guide on how to setup JMS integration using pbcromwell.

+Warning: Sequel/Sequel II instruments cannot communicate with a --smrttools-only installation.